Tomorrow Girl in Bismarck: After all this Time Another Chapter - The Third One of Them To Be Precise

 As best Joss could see through her gauze, there was some mysterious grey shape.

 “Hi, my name is Zoyna.
-So nice to meet you.”
+So nice to meet you.” with a rehearsed wave.

 “Nice to meet you too Zoyna.
 Where am I?” said Joss.

 “Oh, you’re in a hospital.”

 “Thank you Zoyna.
 So, a bigger picture question.
 What city am I in?
 Also is this earth?” said Joss.